 Thank you for joining the International Humanitarian Law (IHL) Youth Action Campaign (YAC)!
-The U.S. Junior Reserve Officers' Training Corps (JROTC) and the American Red Cross are working together to tackle an important issue - that most American youth are unfamiliar with the rules of war.
+The U.S. Junior Reserve Officers' Training Corps (JROTC) and the American Red Cross are working together to tackle an important issue - that most American youth are unfamiliar with the rules of armed conflict (or LOAC).
 International Humanitarian Law, also known as the Law of Armed Conflict or Law of War, is the body of law that governs armed conflict and protects the victims of war.
-The American government is required to educate the public about these rules, and the American Red Cross and JROTC are uniquely situated to help carry out this important mission.
+The American government is required to educate the public about these rules, and the American Red Cross and JROTC are uniquely situated to help carry out this important mission, helping to preserve humanity.